eye1der/PiSweeper/README.md

 # PiSweeper

-PiSweeper is a Python-based Minesweeper game built with a graphical interface using Tkinter.
+PiSweeper is a Python-based Minesweeper clone built with a graphical interface using Tkinter.
 It's a fun and engaging way to enjoy the classic game of Minesweeper right on your desktop!

 ## Features